vectara/typescript-sdk/README.md

 ### Streaming

 The SDK supports streaming responses for both query and chat.
-When using streaming, the response will be a generator that you can iterate.
+When using streaming, the response will be a generator that you can iterate over.

 Here's an example of calling `queryStream`: